Vijay-CPP/6Companies30Days/README.md

 # 6Companies30Days

-Coding Challenge by Arsh Goyal
+Coding Challenge by Arsh Goyal <br />
-This repo will contain solutions to the challenge.
+This repo will contain solutions to the challenge